 - Mix all the dry ingredients in a large mixing bowl and stir to combine

-- In another mixing bowl, whisk eggs with milk, and oil (if using oil instead of butter) until combined
+- In another mixing bowl, whisk eggs with milk, and melted butter until combined

-- Pour the wet ingredients into the dry ingredients, add softened butter (if using butter instead of oil) and use a rubber spatula (don't use your hands) to stir to mix until you get a mass of dough that is sticky to touch than usual dough.
-You are on the right track, don't panic
+- Pour the wet ingredients into the dry ingredients and use a sturdy spatula (don't use your hands) to stir to mix until you get a mass of dough that is sticky to touch than usual dough.
+You are on the right track, don't panic.
+Cover and let the dough rest for 20 minutes

 First Proofing:

 - Spray the side of the bowl with non-stick cooking spray or you can use a bit of oil to smear the side of the bowl.
-Cover and let the dough rise in a warm place for about 1 hour or until it doubles in size.
-It may take up to 2 hours too if the temperature is cooler.
+Cover and let the dough rise in a warm place for about 1-1 1/2 hours or until it doubles in size.
+It may longer too if the temperature is cooler.
 I use my oven "bread proof" function.
 If you don't have this option, turn the light bulb inside your oven and place the dough in there.
 The light bulb helps to warm the oven up in a controlled environment, or you can turn on your oven to the lowest temperature and then turn it off and open the door a little bit and wait for 15 minutes or so until it's warm and not hot before proofing the dough in there.
 We don't want to kill the yeast

 Shaping: